ddbase3/Base3Framework/README.md

 ### Step 2: Configuration

 Some settings might need to be adjusted to suit your environment.
-You can configure the application by using the example file in the cnf directory.
-Key settings include database connections, languages, logging.
+You can configure the application by using the example file in the `cnf` directory.
+Key settings include database connections, languages, and logging.

 ## Composer (optional)